 The Civil War in the Smokies

-The Tennessee Civil War National Heritage Area tells the story of America's greatest challenge, 1860-1865, through historic sites (buildings, farms, cemeteries) and documents across the state of Tennessee.
+The Tennessee Civil War National Heritage Area tells the story of America's greatest challenge, the Civil War, through historic sites (buildings, farms, cemeteries) and documents across the state of Tennessee.
 The Heritage Area was designated by Congress in 1996 and is a partnership unit of the National Park Service.

 Visit the Tennessee Civil War Sesquicentennial website to learn more about touring the state's Civil War sites.